Elektro-On-Github/TheHiddenWiredProject/README_ENGLISH.md

 ----------------------------------------------------------------------------------------------------

 Now you’re almost done!
-Copy the compiled project onto a USB drive, copy the file installer.bat to the main directory of the USB, delete the "WPE" folder and the result should be this:
+Copy the compiled project onto a USB drive, copy the file installer.bat to the main directory of the USB, delete the "WPE" folder (IT IS IMPORTANT) and the result should be this:

 E:\\Isass.exe